Stocks fall sharply as Wall Street nears third losing week

 On Wall Street, most stocks were falling, with health care companies among the biggest weights.

-Verizon Communications sank 5.8% after it said it expects earnings for the year to fall at the lower end of the range it had previously forecast.
+Verizon Communications slid 5.3% after it said it expects earnings for the year to fall at the lower end of the range it had previously forecast.
 The company also reported slightly weaker revenue than expected for the first three months of the year.

-Retailer Gap dropped 19.1% after it cut its forecast for sales for the current fiscal quarter and said the CEO of its Old Navy business will leave the company.
+Retailer Gap sank 19.6% after it cut its forecast for sales for the current fiscal quarter and said the CEO of its Old Navy business will leave the company.

+The disappointing company earnings and outlooks, plus Powell’s remarks Thursday, have ratcheted up worries for investors already trying to navigate economic uncertainty over the lingering global supply chain issues, the pandemic and the war in Ukraine, said Greg Bassuk, CEO of AXS Investments.

+“Looking ahead, that’s putting a sour taste in investors’ mouths around the likelihood of corporate earnings being stronger for the balance of 2022,” he said.

 The general trend across Wall Street, though, has been a more optimistic one recently.
 The majority of companies have topped analysts’ expectations so far this earnings reporting season, which is about a fifth of the way through.

-Kimberly-Clark, the manufacturer whose brands include Huggies diapers and Kleenex, rose 9.3% for one of the biggest gains in the S&P 500 after it reported stronger profit and revenue for the latest quarter than analysts expected.
+Kimberly-Clark, the manufacturer whose brands include Huggies diapers and Kleenex, climbed 8.5% for one of the biggest gains in the S&P 500 after it reported stronger profit and revenue for the latest quarter than analysts expected.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.